Table of Contents

 9. Pinned Back Loose Locks

 A churidar kameez with a wonderfully designed neckline must be worn with a hairstyle like this.
 It is not only easy to create but also low in maintenance.
-However, it suits medium to long hair rather than the short ones and women with broad forehead may want to skip it.
+However, it suits medium to long hair rather than short ones, and women with broad foreheads may want to skip it.

 Style Decoded: